jgolla/PI-Coresight-Custom-Symbols/TimeSeriesChart.md

     }
     ```

-1. Now we have the initial creation of the chart, we must handle subsequesnt updates.
+1. Now we have the initial creation of the chart, we must handle subsequent updates.
 This will happen in data update, when the `chart` variable is already defined.
 For this, we need to add an else condition to `if(!chart)`.
 Here we will loop through each entry in the series and update the data if it exist, or add it if it does not.

     ```javascript
     function dataUpdate(data) {